 Soft bags rub.
 Hard bags clatter.
 Either way, anywhere a strap, buckle, or pannier surface contacts your bike’s plastic or paint, friction will eat through the finish within a single trip.
 The fix is painter’s tape or a clear vinyl protective film applied to those contact points before you mount the bags.

-I lost the paint on the rear cowl of my 250NK before I learned this, ten thousand kilometers of soft pannier strap slowly buffing the orange off.
-Two layers of 3M Helicopter Tape now live on every contact zone.
-Replace every season, never think about it again.
+Soft pannier straps will quietly buff the paint off a rear cowl over ten thousand kilometers if you let them.
+Two layers of 3M Helicopter Tape on every contact zone fixes it; replace every season, never think about it again.

 5. Ditch the Packaging at Home